Career Definition of a Materials Coordinator

-Closely connected to the occupation of purchasing managers, these buyers purchase goods to resell to consumers and can expect somewhat average employment growth, with a 6% increase anticipated during the 2014-2024 decade.
-They usually learn their skills through on-the-job training.
-Wholesale and retail buyers except those working with farm products were paid an annual median wage of $52,940 in 2015, per the BLS.
+Closely connected to the occupation of purchasing managers, these buyers purchase goods to resell to consumers.
+A 2% decline in employment growth is expected for all wholesale and retail buyers, except those with farm products.
+Buyers and purchasing agents, including those in wholesale and retail buying, were paid an annual median wage of $62,120 in 2017, per the BLS.

 Wholesale and Manufacturing Sales Representative

 While a high school education usually suffices for these reps, those selling scientific or technical products normally need a bachelor's degree for selling manufacturers' and wholesalers' goods to businesses and organizations.
-An average increase of 7% in jobs was forecast by the BLS from 2014-2024.
-A median salary of $76,190 per year was earned by wholesale and manufacturing sales representatives including technical products in 2015, and a median annual wage of $55,730 for others, according to the BLS.
+An average increase of 5% in jobs was forecast by the BLS from 2016-2026.
+A median salary of $78,830 per year was earned by wholesale and manufacturing sales representatives including scientific and technical products in 2017, and a median annual wage of $60,340 for others, according to the BLS.